 Café del Art is a very cute place to have some coffee and pastry in the morning.
 They even have space for laptops in case you need some time to plan your trip for a bit (only during the week!).
 Their pan con tomate is really good, too.

-From there, you can easily walk to Plaza Mayor, the Main Square of Madrid.
+From there, you can easily walk to Plaza Mayor, the main square of Madrid.
 Centuries ago, many important events were hosted in this place, like public gatherings.
-There, you can sometimes find special markets, like the Christmas Markets in December.
-But apart from that, this market is mainly a tourist attraction.
+Nowadays, you can sometimes find special markets, like the Christmas Markets in December.
+But apart from that, this square is mainly a tourist attraction.
 I would not recommend eating at one of the restaurants there, as they tend to be overly expensive.

 Check out how Madrid’s Royals used to live in Palacio Real!